nickoala/telepot/doc/reference.rst

 :mod:`telepot.helper` also has a number of ``*Handler`` classes which provide a connection-like interface to deal with individual chats or users.

+I have given an `answer <https://stackoverflow.com/questions/45387797/how-does-the-delegatorbot-work-exactly-in-telepot/45397368#45397368>`_ on Stack Overflow which elaborates on the inner workings of DelegatorBot in greater details.
+Interested readers are encouraged to read that.

 In the rest of discussions, *seed tuple* means a (bot, message, seed) tuple, referring to the single argument taken by delegator functions.